vishnu-m/gsoc19-report/index.md

 - Typedefs
 - Variables

-This phase concerned only printing the AST(Abstract Syntax Tree) representation to `stdout`.
+The objective of this phase was only to print the AST(Abstract Syntax Tree) representation to `stdout`.

 The unit tests where made in plain shell script with the help of `cmp` command.